Is Mobile App Development Compatible with Vibe Coding?

 - AI generates the code

-- Review and adjust the output
+- Review and adjust the result

 - Test and iterate

-➤ The AI generates components, state management, and data storage logic.
+➤ AI generates the components, state management, and data storage logic.
 You review the code, make adjustments, and test the result.

 Key difference from traditional coding: